HomeMy WebLinkAbout2025-07-07 Town Board Meeting MinutesTown of Danby

 Gagnon Yes

-Consideration of TG Miller Proposal and the Structure of Our Interaction
+Consideration of TG Miller Provosal and the Structure of Our Interaction

 Supervisor Gagnon suggested that the Building and Grounds Committee meet with Harner of

-TG Miller to deffne the scope of the project(s).
+TG Miller to define the scope of the project(s).

 Grounds Committee of Zack Larkins, Joel Gagnon and Mariah Dillon.